Marsh organ: External stressors

 Along with the stress of rising sea levels, marsh vegetation is also influenced by many outside sources such as storms, drought, nutrient enrichment, and elevation change with subsidence.
 The responses of marsh plants to these stressors have been tracked in various studies using the marsh organ.

 A group using the marsh organ to study Spartina alterniflora, an abundant low marsh (typically flooded throughout the day) grass found that storm and drought stressors led to significantly less above-ground biomass and below-ground biomass than those planted in ambient rain conditions.
 Plants flooded at high inundations additionally had finer roots and shoots resulting in a plant that is structurally weaker.

-Nutrient addition has the potential to aid in the growth of many plant species, but excess nutrients can have the reverse affect and be detrimental to the success of many marsh plants.
+Nutrient addition has the potential to aid in the growth of many plant species, but excess nutrients can have the reverse effect and be detrimental to the success of many marsh plants.
 In one marsh organ study, researchers found a positive relationship where added nitrogen enhanced plant growth at sea levels where plants are most stressed by flooding, and the effects were larger in combination with elevated carbon dioxide.
 However, they noted that chronic nitrogen addition from pollution reduces the availability of propagules (a bud of a new plant) of flood-tolerant species which would shift species dominance making marshes more susceptible to collapse.
 This trade-off has also been found in marsh organ studies where nutrient addition has to potential to increase primary productivity, but can adversely impact organic matter accumulation and peat formation.